 The Ideal Ambassador Candidate

-participates in online professional development sessions and/or reviews training archives
+Participates in online training sessions and reviews the training archives.

 Ambassadors come from diverse backgrounds and professions including, but not limited to, formal and informal education, science, engineering and amateur astronomy.
-Qualified individuals who propose a viable plan for their four events may be selected for a one-year, renewable term as a volunteer ambassador to the public.
 Please consider becoming a Solar System Ambassador and bring the pursuit of knowledge about NASA's space exploration program to your neighborhood.

-Selections will be made and applicants notified in early December.
+Selections will be made and applicants notified in December.